TrentVarnes/interloop/README.md

 5. [Conclusion](#conclusion)

 ## Overview <a name="overview"></a>
-- Client: Interloop
+- Client: Interloop.AI
-- Create a Web Application that displays an embedded Dashboard for both company data and individual employee data
+- Develop a web application that displays an embedded Dashboard for both company data and individual employee data
-  -   Dashboard must be responsive and update with database
-- Create an interface that greets the user as well as provides snapshots at individual data

 ## How to Use <a name="howto"></a>
 - This Web Application requires a verfied @interloop.ai email address